Moving Towards a Sustainable Water Future

 Interested in the details of this study?
 Download the City of Pleasanton Recycled Water Feasibility Study (25 MG).

-Val Vista Park, considered home to local soccer leagues, is soon going to turn greener, with a little help from some purple pipes...
-You might have noticed some of the irrigation hardware in the park changing to purple; which will soon be followed by a few purple signs to inform park users the landscaping is (will be soon) watered with recycled water.
+Val Vista Park, considered home to local soccer leagues, is a little "greener", with the help of some purple pipes...
+You might have noticed some of the irrigation hardware in the park changing to purple; as well as a few purple signs to inform park users that much of the landscaping is now watered with recycled water.

 Purple is the designated color to identify irrigation equipment used with recycled water.
 This change in the type of water being used to water the park landscaping translates to a BIG savings in our drinking water!
 Purple pipe is nothing new to many traveling sports groups; Pleasanton's neighboring cities of Dublin, San Ramon, and Livermore all use recycled water to irrigate most of their parks as well.